Display-Lab/precision-feedback-pipeline/bulk-up/README.md

 - default: True
 - note: If the PFP is not logging candidate detail you must skip candidate processing by setting this variable to False

+#### PERFORMANCE_MONTH: If set will override the performance month in input data
+- default: None

 ### Authentication (Google Cloud only)

 If TARGET_AUDIENCE is set then the bulk requester will send Google cloud credentials to the PFP service.
 Both TARGET_AUDIENCE and SERVICE_ACCOUNT_KEY_PATH must be set.
 Both values can be obtained from deployment team.